MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-update-management.md

 ms.workload: na
 ms.reviewer: edupont
-ms.search.keywords: administration, tenant, admin, environment, sandbox, update ms.date: 09/07/2019
+ms.search.keywords: administration, tenant, admin, environment, sandbox, update ms.date: 09/24/2019
 ms.author: jaredha
 ---

 # Updating Environments

-[!INCLUDE[prodshort](../developer/includes/prodshort.md)] environments are updated according to the [!INCLUDE [prodshort](../developer/includes/prodshort.md)] roadmap with semiannual major updates in April and October, and monthly service updates.
+[!INCLUDE[prodshort](../developer/includes/prodshort.md)] environments are updated according to the [!INCLUDE [prodshort](../developer/includes/prodshort.md)] roadmap with major updates every 6 months in April and October, and monthly service updates.
 For more information, see [Dynamics 365 and Power Platform Release Notes](https://docs.microsoft.com/en-us/business-applications-release-notes/).

 The [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] gives you a level of control over the timing of updates for each environment.